TheRealKCFan20/BonziWORLD/src/www/README.md

 ## The Meme Crew

-[Moved the random shoutouts that people ask for to their own page.][memecrew_url] If you want to be listed here just email me and I'll probably put you in the next version.
+[Moved the random shoutouts that people ask for to their own page.][memecrew_url] If you want to be listed here, just email me and I'll probably put you in the next version.

 [github_url]: https://github.com/Joseph14078/BonziWORLD